 Biological Hazards

-Biological hazards pose significant risks to food safety, often resulting from pathogens that can contaminate food during production, processing, or storage.
+Biological hazards pose significant risks to food safety, often resulting from pathogens that contaminate food during production, processing, or storage.
+These hazards demand stringent control measures tailored to both human and animal food contexts.

-- Proper storage conditions to inhibit microbial growth.
+- Maintaining proper storage conditions to inhibit microbial growth

-- Verifying the absence of harmful bacteria through pre-distribution testing.
+- Verifying the absence of harmful bacteria through pre-distribution testing and quality checks

 Chemical Hazards

-Chemical hazards arise from the presence of harmful substances that can contaminate food and pose risks to human and animal health.
+Chemical hazards arise from the presence of harmful substances introduced during agricultural production, processing, or storage.
+These contaminants can pose serious health risks to both humans and animals.

-- Ensuring proper withdrawal periods for medicated feed before livestock enters the food supply.
+- Observing proper withdrawal periods for medicated feed prior to slaughter or milk production

 Physical Hazards

-- Use of metal detectors, X-ray machines or sieves during production.
+- Employing detection technologies like metal detectors, X-ray systems, or mechanical sieves

 Preventive controls for human and animal food fall into distinct categories, each addressing specific types of hazards that can compromise food safety.
 These categories ensure a comprehensive approach to mitigating risks across all stages of production, processing, and distribution.